-Outback camping in Australia is one of the best options to see all Australian wonders while you are driving.
-The distances between the attractions are sometimes huge, so in some cases you have to stop for the night in the middle of nowhere.
-It is important to know how to set up your camp.
-Everything we covered here is based on our experience.
+Outback camping in Australia is one of the best ways to see all the wonders that Australia has to offer while on a road trip.
+The distances between attractions can be vast, so in some cases, you may have to stop and camp overnight in the middle of nowhere.
+It’s important to know how to set up your camp properly, and everything we’ve discussed here is based on our personal experience.

 Pick a safe camping spot

-When travelling there are endless options to set your camp.
-However, It is important to set it properly as it will serve as your home for the next few days.
+When travelling, there are endless options for setting up your camp, but it’s important to choose a suitable spot as it will serve as your home for the next few days.

-- water source – you should always carry spare water but if you have a natural water source you can use it for washing up dishes or swimming
+- a water source.
+Always carry spare water, but if there is a natural water source nearby, you can use it for washing dishes or even taking a refreshing swim.

-Moreover, try to avoid camp spots with big gum trees as they can drop branches unexpectedly, or what’s worse, dead trees in close proximity to our car or tent.
+In addition, it’s important to avoid camping near big gum trees, which can drop branches unexpectedly, or dead trees that could pose a danger to your car or tent.

-Also, you never collect water from river banks if there is a chance crocodiles live there.
-If you need to go to the water edge, you never go to the same spot twice.
-Crocodiles are good pattern readers and can recognize repeated behavior.
-You do not swim or fish in north Australia waterways if there is no clear indication that its a “croc free zone”.
+When collecting water, it is essential to avoid river banks if there is a possibility of crocodiles living there.
+If you need to go to the water’s edge, it’s important never to go to the same spot twice as crocodiles are intelligent pattern readers and can recognise repeated behavior.

 Desert Outback Camping

-Set up your camp before dusk and if possible collect firewood for a campfire on the way.
+Set up your camp before dusk and, if possible, collect firewood for a campfire on the way.
 After choosing a spot for a night camp, open the car bonnet to allow the engine to cool down quickly.
-It is common the mice may come inside your bonnet to warm up for the night and while inside they can damage your cables.

 Free Outback Camping